Biskop256/IoT-desktop/README.md

 This project is a smart automation system that controls a lamp and a fan based on motion detection (PIR sensor), user-defined auto/manual modes, temperature (DHT11 sensor), and the position of the sun.
 The microcontroller used is Raspberry Pi Pico W. The device connects to WiFi and communicates over MQTT with Home Assistant, running on a Raspberry Pi 4, to send data and user inputs.
 To avoid manually adding WiFi and MQTT credentials in the code, a reset button has been incorporated.
 When pressed, it starts an access point where you can enter the new credentials via a web page, which are then saved to a .txt file.

+[will add photo: web page of configuration and the front panel.]
 ---

 ## Objective

-To create a self-contained and WiFi-configurable automation device that:
+I'm a person who's sensetive to the heat in the summers.
+On top of that I spend a lot of time at my desk and can often get engrossed in what I'm doing and then forget to turn the light on when it gets dark or to turn the fan off when I'm cooled off.
+To solve that I wanted to create a device that could automate these processes for me.
+The main objectives have been to create a self-contained and WiFi-configurable automation device that:

 - Turns on lights and based on motion and time of day and a fan based on temperature and motion
 - Allows switching between automatic and manual modes